-Members of the Perlite Institute work together to learn the most efficient and effective ways to produce market-ready perlite, to build awareness among target industries of of perlite's incredible potential, and to research and then communicate the mineral's properties to end-users.
+Members of the Perlite Institute work together to learn the most efficient and effective ways to produce market-ready perlite, to build awareness among target industries of perlite’s incredible potential, and to research and then communicate the mineral’s properties to end-users.

-OUR History and Purpose
+Our History and Purpose

 The Perlite Institute was founded in 1949, a year in which it is estimated only 80,000 tons of perlite ore was mined throughout the world.
 The unusual properties and advantages of this virtually new material had been known for some time, yet recognition and acceptance was impeded due to a lack of reliable technical data, uniform commercial standards and sufficient public information.

 What was needed was a coordinated effort, a continuing campaign to secure the future of the perlite industry—an industry of highly promising but largely unexploited potential.
 Miners of perlite ore and perlite expanders combined efforts and resources in order to help themselves individually.
 The Perlite Institute was founded.

 Its most important task was to develop, through approved investigation and research, a greater technical and engineering knowledge of perlite and then to disseminate the information to its members, architects, engineers, landscapers and other users of the product.

 The Institute’s goal was to increase the public’s awareness and knowledge of perlite through well-organized and effective programs of publicity and advertising.
 It would provide a forum for discussing common problems and creating solutions through cooperative thinking and effort.
 It would assist the perlite producer in marketing, sales promotion and sales training.